daisilin/xinlei/README.md

 ---

 ## Publications

-[X. Lin.*, Z.Zheng.*, J.Topping.*, W.Ma, Comparing Machine and human learning in a planning task of intermediate complexity (Proceedings of the Annual Meeting of the Cognitive Science Society, 2022; The Multi-disciplinary Conference on Reinforcement Learning and Decision Making, 2022)](https://escholarship.org/uc/item/8wm748d8)
+[X.Lin*, Z.Zheng*., J.Topping*, W.Ma, Comparing Machine And Human Learning In A Planning Task Of Intermediate Complexity](https://escholarship.org/uc/item/8wm748d8)(Proceedings of the Annual Meeting of the Cognitive Science Society, 2022; The Multi-disciplinary Conference on Reinforcement Learning and Decision Making, 2022)

 <!-- Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done. -->